-#17 I, Isabel Scheherazade explain the list Pop and Mimi created to make it easier here at home once school starts.
+#18.
 What do you get when you mix socks, underwear, chores, great books, and television?
 You get one item from this list removed to a closet.
 Really.
-It’s in the closet.
+The closet.

 Not you, Isabel.
 Sam and Clyde.
 You know how they are.